notaryproject/notaryproject.dev/content/en/docs/troubleshooting.md

 SHA1 Thumbprint: xxx
 ```

-Pay attention to the `Subject` info in the output.
-If this certificate is used to verify the signature, you need to add the `Subject` info into `trustedIdentities`.
+Check the `Subject` info in the output.
+If it is the identity that signs the artifact, you need to add the `Subject` info into `trustedIdentities`.

 ## I have configured trust policy, but I still get the error 'Error: signature verification failed: artifact "localhost:5000/net-monitor@sha256:xxx" has no applicable trust policy'

 This error indicates that the `registryScopes` property is not correctly configured.
 This property contains a list of repository URIs, where the artifacts are stored.
+You need to make sure the signing artifact is stored in one of the listed repositories.
+If not, you need to add the missing repository URI in `registryScopes`, or you can add a new trust policy for the missing repository.

-The repository URI is in format `${registry-name}/${namespace}/${repository-name}`.
+The repository URI is in the format of `${registry-name}/${namespace}/${repository-name}`.
 For example, if the artifact to be verified is `registry.acme-rockets.io/software/net-monitor@sha256:xxx`, then the value for `registryScopes` should be `registry.acme-rockets.io/software/net-monitor`, the following values are wrong

 - `registry.acme-rockets.io`
 - `registry.acme-rockets.io/software`